Quran: Exoteric and Esoteric interpretations (ta'wil)

-Reappropriation

-Reappropriation is the name of the hermeneutical style of some ex-Muslims who have converted to Christianity.
-Their style or reinterpretation can sometimes be geared towards apologetics, with less reference to the Islamic scholarly tradition that contextualizes and systematizes the reading (e.g., by identifying some verses as abrogated).
-This tradition of interpretation draws on the following practices: grammatical renegotiation, renegotiation of textual preference, retrieval, and concession.

 Translations

 Translating the Quran has always been problematic and difficult.
 Many argue that the Quranic text cannot be reproduced in another language or form.
-Furthermore, an Arabic word may have a range of meanings depending on the context, making an accurate translation even more difficult.
+An Arabic word may have a range of meanings depending on the context, making an accurate translation difficult.
+Moreover, one of the biggest difficulties in understanding the Quran for those who do not know its language in the face of shifts in linguistic usage over the centuries is semantic translations (meanings) that include the translator's contributions to the relevant text instead of literal ones.
+Although the author's contributions are often bracketed and shown separately, the author's individual tendencies may also come to the fore in making sense of the main text.
+These studies contain reflections and even distortions caused by the region, sect, education, ideology and knowledge of the people who made them, and efforts to reach the real content are drowned in the details of volumes of commentaries.
+These distortions can manifest themselves in many areas of belief and practices.

-Nevertheless, the Quran has been translated into most African, Asian, and European languages.
+Islamic tradition also holds that translations were made for Negus of Abyssinia and Byzantine Emperor Heraclius, as both received letters by Muhammad containing verses from the Quran.
+In early centuries, the permissibility of translations was not an issue, but whether one could use translations in prayer.
+The Quran has been translated into most African, Asian, and European languages.
 The first translator of the Quran was Salman the Persian, who translated surat al-Fatiha into Persian during the seventh century.
 Another translation of the Quran was completed in 884 in Alwar (Sindh, India, now Pakistan) by the orders of Abdullah bin Umar bin Abdul Aziz on the request of the Hindu Raja Mehruk.

 The first fully attested complete translations of the Quran were done between the 10th and 12th centuries in Persian.
 The Samanid king, Mansur I (961–976), ordered a group of scholars from Khorasan to translate the Tafsir al-Tabari, originally in Arabic, into Persian.
 Later in the 11th century, one of the students of Abu Mansur Abdullah al-Ansari wrote a complete tafsir of the Quran in Persian.
 In the 12th century, Najm al-Din Abu Hafs al-Nasafi translated the Quran into Persian.
 The manuscripts of all three books have survived and have been published several times.

-Islamic tradition also holds that translations were made for Emperor Negus of Abyssinia and Byzantine Emperor Heraclius, as both received letters by Muhammad containing verses from the Quran.
-In early centuries, the permissibility of translations was not an issue, but whether one could use translations in prayer.

 In 1936, translations in 102 languages were known.
 In 2010, the Hürriyet Daily News and Economic Review reported that the Quran was presented in 112 languages at the 18th International Quran Exhibition in Tehran.

 Robert of Ketton's 1143 translation of the Quran for Peter the Venerable, Lex Mahumet pseudoprophete, was the first into a Western language (Latin).